 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Simply Nourish product.

-With two notable exceptions…
+With 5 notable exceptions…

-First, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.
+Next, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

-As a group, the brand features an average protein content of 28% and a mean fat level of 14%.
-Together, these figures suggest a carbohydrate content of 50% for the overall product line.
+As a group, the brand features an average protein content of 30% and a mean fat level of 14%.
+Together, these figures suggest a carbohydrate content of 49% for the overall product line.

-And a fat-to-protein ratio of about 50%.
+And a fat-to-protein ratio of about 47%.

-Near-average protein.
+Above-average protein.
 Below-average fat.
-And near-average carbs when compared to a typical dry dog food.
+And near-average carbs when compared to other dry dog foods.

 Simply Nourish Dog Food

-The following list (if present) includes all dog food recalls since 2009 directly related to this product line.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Simply Nourish.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.